EmileDqy/jupyter_airflow_monitoring/README.md

 ## TODOs

+0) Implement a more secure way of storing the /message data (the contect fetched and sent back): currently using a file in the /tmp ... not ideal.
+Also, the data is currently pre-rendered which is not good and secure at all.
+Sanitizing and processing the data is the next dev.
 1) Add support for windows based systems
 2) Add support for dockerized airflow
 3) Add option to use a connexion so that the airflow operator can communicate with the jupyter server (airflow on a different system than the jupyter server)